How do I enter and edit grades in the Gradebook?

 - The Gradebook History page records all grade changes in the Gradebook and can be accessed at any time.

-Scores are entered according to the assignment's Display Grade setting.
-Scores can be entered as one of five options: points, complete/incomplete, letter grade, percentage, and GPA.
+Grades are entered according to the assignment's Display Grade setting.
+Grades can be entered as one of five options: points, complete/incomplete, letter grade, percentage, and GPA.
+You can change the assignment to display grades for a specific grading type.

 Note: When you reach the end of a column, pressing the Return or Enter key advances to the top of the next column.

-To enter a points grade, enter the number of points in the cell and press Return (on a MAC keyboard) or Enter (on a PC keyboard).
+To enter a points grade, enter the number of points in the cell and press the Return key (on a Mac keyboard) or the Enter key (on a PC keyboard).

-To enter a percentage grade, enter the percent in the cell and press Return (on a MAC keyboard) or Enter (on a PC keyboard).
+To enter a percentage grade, enter the percent in the cell and press the Return key (on a Mac keyboard) or the Enter key (on a PC keyboard).

 If an excessive amount of points is added to a student's grade, Canvas will generate an alert notifying that the student was awarded an unusually high grade.
 You can either keep or correct the point value.